About Jim Lang - Trusted Virginia Waterfront, Maritime & Environmental Lawer

 - Helped a waterfront residential property owner gain approval from the VMRC to build a 254’ pier in the face of determined opposition from immediate neighbors.

-Jim is a shareholder at Pender & Coward, P.C.
+Jim is an attorney at Pender & Coward, P.C.
 He built his team from his 35+ colleagues at Pender & Coward, P.C.
 They, like Jim, have the skills and experience you need in waterfront (riparian property) law, maritime & admiralty law, and environmental law.
 He infused in his team the same commitment to delivering value, accomplishment of mission and service to others that he learned during 25 years in the U.S. Navy (starting as an E-1 and ending as an O-5).

 Jim is a many-times-over published author and speaker.
 He is a board member of his civic league and, together with his wife Susan, mentors four at-risk youth through a social services program.